ContractLens — AI review for Australian property contracts

 Why I built it

 Australian VIC property contracts routinely run a hundred or two hundred pages, often as scanned documents.
 Buyers can't read them all; a lawyer's review is expensive and still misses things.
-This project was built with a practicing lawyer, with one goal: turn "a contract" into "a one-page report where every conclusion is verifiable."
+This project is benchmarked against a practicing lawyer's real review report, with one goal: turn "a contract" into "a one-page report where every conclusion is verifiable."

 Key design

 A 10-stage pipeline.
-PDF upload (PyMuPDF + Tesseract OCR for scanned documents) → a rule engine segments the sections (Particulars / Special Conditions / Section 32 / Title & Plan / OC certificates / Council·Water / Lease) → 7 specialist AI analysts review in parallel (orchestrated with LangGraph) → a one-page report.
-Tiered model calls (Opus / Sonnet / Haiku) push the cost per contract down to about $1.
+PDF / scan upload (PyMuPDF + Tesseract OCR) → a rule engine segments the document into 26 section types (Particulars / Special Conditions / Section 32 / Title & Plan / OC certificates / Council·Water / Lease and more) → 7 specialist AI analysts review in parallel (orchestrated with LangGraph) → cross-validation against a General Conditions baseline → a one-page report.
+Tiered model calls (Opus / Sonnet / Haiku) keep the cost down: the 132-page contract measured end to end at $1 / 4.6 minutes.

 Anti-hallucination is the product's lifeline.
-The trio: mandatory verbatim citations, rapidfuzz fuzzy-match validation that the citation really exists, and targeted retries scoped only to failed citations; the output then passes two compliance gates (regex + AI semantic review) to make sure it never emits out-of-bounds "legal advice."
+The trio: mandatory verbatim citations, tiered rapidfuzz validation (85 / 75 / 60 thresholds — better to fail a citation than to let a fake one through) that the citation really exists, and targeted retries scoped only to failed items; statute lookup doesn't use general-purpose vectors but FAISS RAG with legal-domain embeddings (voyage-law-2) — similarity in legal text is not the same problem as similarity in everyday prose.
+The output then passes two compliance gates (regex + AI semantic review) to intercept out-of-bounds "legal advice."

 Calibrated against a real lawyer's report.
-4 real contracts (104–348 pages, including one mixed-title bundle of 5 addresses) run end-to-end; reviewed line by line against a practicing lawyer's report: ~30 findings overlap and hit the lawyer's report, plus 2 ACN (company registration number) inconsistencies that, after a line-by-line check with the lawyer, were confirmed and had not been itemized in their report — not "AI beats the lawyer," but a second, tireless pair of eyes doing cross-checks to catch what slips through.
+4 real contracts (104–348 pages, including one mixed-title bundle of 5 addresses) run end-to-end; reviewed line by line against a practicing lawyer's report: ~30 findings overlap and hit the lawyer's report, plus 2 ACN (company registration number) inconsistencies that a line-by-line check against the contract text confirmed and that had not been itemized in the lawyer's report — not "AI beats the lawyer," but a second, tireless pair of eyes doing cross-checks to catch what slips through.

 In one line